 Step 4 - How do I know where to record the lien?

 A lien is recorded in the county where you are making the improvements.
-So, if you are working in Miami Beach, Florida you would record your lien in Miami-Dade county.
+So, if you are working in Miami Beach, Florida you will record your lien in Miami-Dade county.

 Step 5 – Mailing your lien